 Mental health care coverage by tier

 Mental health insurance coverage details vary depending on the plan.
 The higher your plan level, the more coverage you will receive overall.
-For example, you will have more coverage with a platinum plan than with a gold, silver, or bronze plan.
+For example, you will have more coverage with a platinum plan than a gold, silver, or bronze one.

 If you use mental health services often, consider a plan with lower out-of-network costs, like a PPO plan.
 This plan lets you see providers out of your network and maintain coverage.